 Note: The I-Monitor is non-isolated.
-It is intended for support in for power supply development and testing and must be ground referenced.
+It is intended to support power supply development and testing and must be ground referenced.

-Since its purpose is to allow monitoring of voltage and current simultaneously on a single oscilloscope.
-Most oscilloscope inputs are also ground referenced and not isolated from each other.
+To allow monitoring of both voltage and current simultaneously on a dual channel oscilloscope, care must be taken not to create ground loops.
+Most oscilloscope inputs are ground referenced and input channels are not isolated from each other.

-The 5L Series Current Output Monitor or I-Monitor is NOT ISOLATED.
+The 5V Series Current Output Monitor or I-Monitor is NOT ISOLATED.
 Do NOT use the I-Monitor output with different channels to avoid common grounding problems.
 Improper connections may cause damage